openlayers/workshop/src/doc/basics/map.rst

 .. rubric:: Tasks

 #.
-Download https://github.com/openlayers/ol3-workshop/archive/resources.zip and save the folder in the root of your web server.
+Make sure you've completed the :ref:`setup instructions <setup>` to install dependencies and get the debug server running.

 #.
-Copy the text above into a new file called :file:`map.html`, and save it in the root of the downloaded folder.
+Copy the text above into a new file called :file:`map.html`, and save it in the workshop :file:`dist` directory.

 #.
 Open the working map in your web browser: :workshop_url:`map.html`